Food Safety

 Once you have a water treatment or purification system in place, make sure that your equipment undergoes regular checks and maintenance to keep these systems effectively guarding against disease.

-2. Clean Your Bathrooms
+2. Clean your bathrooms

 Maintaining impeccable bathroom cleanliness may seem like an obvious norm.
 However, staff may overlook this process–with dire consequences that go far beyond a litany of negative Yelp reviews.